 With Huion Kamvas 13, you have the option to choose the official tablet stand for a few bucks extra (check out the variant with stand included on Amazon).

-The stand is fairly high quality with metallic parts and has six different heights adjustments, compared to one height setting on the Wacom One.
+The stand is fairly high quality with metallic parts and has six different height adjustments, compared to one height setting on the Wacom One.
 Plus the stand folds up into a slim and compact sheet of metal which makes it easy to carry in your backpack.

 OS support and drivers